 - ¼ teaspoon ground black pepper

 - Heat a medium saucepan over medium-low heat then add your chosen fat to melt.
-In a separate bowl, mix the arrowroot or tapioca starch with 1-2 tablespoons of water and let it dissolve.
-Pour the mixture over the top of the melted butter and whisk well until smooth and no clumps remain.
-Cook for 1 minute, whisking constantly until the mixture is golden and bubbling.
+In a separate bowl, mix the arrowroot or tapioca starch with 1-2 tablespoons of water and let it dissolve and set aside.

 - Store in a large mason jar if you make it a day or two in advance.